 - Expert reveals key group that could save humanity

-You probably noted that the headlines are written to pique the readers curiosity.
+You probably noted that they are written to pique the readers curiosity.
 They are intriguing, possibly sensational and they don’t give it all away.
-Why not try this approach for course titles, topics and lessons, and perhaps slide titles (here and there).
+Why not try this approach for course titles, topics, and lessons.
+Below are a few examples.

 5. Write Teasers in Menus and Topic Title Screens

-Journalists use teasers on magazine covers to get us hooked.
-These are small blurbs that give you a peek at what’s inside to lure you in.
+Journalists use teasers on magazine covers and tables of contents to get us hooked.
+These small blurbs give you a peek at what’s inside to lure you in.
 Like headlines, teasers evoke curiosity.
 For example, in an eLearning course with scenarios, use teasers to get learners curious about the scenarios.
-Here are some examples for a new hires course teaching restaurant servers how to treat customers:
+Here are some examples for a course teaching restaurant servers how to treat customers:

 - This server never studied the wine menu.
 Was it affecting the size of his tips?

-- Amy did’t like exchanging small talk with her customers.
+- Amy didn’t like exchanging small talk with her customers.
 What did they think of her reticence?

 - See what happened when Amir sat his customers at a dirty table.